The Energy Behind Gossip:When Talking About Others Masks Your Struggles

 -

-What truth about myself do I avoid by focusing on someone else’s story?
+What truth am I avoiding by focusing on someone else?